 To learn how Exegy can help you scale up your global connectivity, request a consultation.

-*The financial and regulatory landscape in Hong Kong is evolving and subject to updates by Hong Kong authorities and the Hong Kong Exchange.
+*The financial and regulatory landscape in Hong Kong is evolving and subject to updates by Hong Kong authorities and the Hong Kong Exchange (HKEX).
 Check government and exchange websites for the most current information.
 Overseas tax issues can be complex; consult a qualified tax professional to discuss your firm’s unique situation.